-In this article I show you how to setup a Raspberry Pi to run a Web app in Kiosk mode on a touchscreen or monitor.
+This article covers setting up a Raspberry Pi to run a Web app in kiosk mode on a touchscreen or monitor.

 Kiosk mode allows you to replace the Raspberry Pi desktop with a stripped down Chromium browser.
 It will show your Web page or app and nothing more.
 The user won't even see the address bar.
 It will look more like an app on a phone or a tablet.
 If using a touchscreen the user won't even need a mouse.